Scottish Word: Mittle.

 Scottish Word: Buddy.

 “Dae ye no think it’s lookin like there’s nae buddy in it?”
-Translated: buddy: a human being, person, body.
+Translate: buddy: a human being, person, body.
 “Do you not think that it is beginning to look like it does not have a person … Continue reading Buddy. →

 Scottish Word: Unhed.

 “Ya Beezer – he’s gone an unhedded ma prize flooer – what a daeless gairdener.”
-Translated: unhed: behead.
+Translate: unhed: behead.
 “My Goodness – he has gone and beheaded my prize flower – what a useless gardener.” ʌnˡhid The … Continue reading Unhed. →

 Scottish Word: Coont.

 “Ah ken, but it’s the thoucht that coonts, ma wee pal.”
-Translated: coont, cwint: add up, count.
+Translate: coont, cwint: add up, count.
 “I know, but it’s the thought that counts, my small new acquaintance and friend.” kunt gesture.
 It’s three weeks … Continue reading Coont. →

 blade, bread, chain, cheese, cut, gaol, knees, prisoner, rat, toes, wall, wine Scottish Word: Shaw.

 “Ony mair lip oot o you an it’s yir heid I’ll be shawin, no the neeps.”
-Translated: shaws: the stalks and leaves of potatoes or turnips; shaw: to cut off the shaws of turnips.
+Translate: shaws: the stalks and leaves of potatoes or turnips; shaw: to cut off the shaws of turnips.
 “Any more … Continue reading Shaw. →

 blade, eye, knife, musket, patch, pirate, pistol, scar, scars, soldier, sword, uniform